In a thousand people who have had a stroke, about 0.45 of them end up with the disorder.

 To make an accurate diagnosis, the doctor will examine a patient’s complete medical history to determine the existence of an anterior nervous system or brain injury.

-The doctor will also perform a complete physical examination, taking into account the patient’s age, medication history, and symptoms to rule out other movement disorders that may be similar to ballism.
+The doctor will also perform a complete physical examination, taking into account the patient’s age, medication history, and symptoms to rule out other movement disorders similar to ballism.

-The patient will be subjected to a series of basic movements and the doctor will observe the number of ballistic movements that occur within a given period of time.
+The patient will be subjected to a series of basic movements, and the doctor will observe the number of ballistic activities occurring within a given period.

-This will allow the doctor to assess the severity of the patient’s symptoms to prescribe the appropriate medications and therapy.
+This will allow the doctor to assess the severity of the patient’s symptoms and prescribe appropriate medications and therapy.

 In medical evaluation, the diagnosis of ballism is based on symptoms.
 However, tests can be done to identify the cause.

 These tests may include brain imaging, such as MRI or CT scan, to detect tumors or evidence of a stroke.